 Cluster programs rely on two core instructional components: specially designed instruction (SDI) and a significantly modified curriculum (SMC).
 SDI refers to the intentional adaptation of content, instructional methods, or delivery to meet the unique needs of a student with a disability.
 It is a legal requirement under IDEA and applies to all students with disabilities, regardless of setting.
-In Cluster programs, SDI is delivered with greater intensity and individualization to align with the student's IEP goals and learning profile.
+In Cluster programs, SDI is intentionally adapted-in content, methodology, and delivery-to address each student's unique needs and to ensure meaningful access to the general curriculum, as outlined in their IEP.

 A significantly modified curriculum adjusts what a student is expected to learn, emphasizing foundational, functional, or alternate academic skills.
 However, it must still be grounded in the same high-quality, standards-aligned curriculum used throughout the school.
 For example, a student in a third-grade Cluster classroom should receive instruction that reflects the scope and sequence of the third-grade general education curriculum, modified to meet their individual needs.
+It is important to note that a significantly modified curriculum is not appropriate for a student without a cognitive disability, except in very rare and highly individualized circumstances.
+Inappropriate use of significantly modified curricula can limit access to grade-level standards and restrict opportunities for meaningful inclusion.

-Together, SDI and a significantly modified curriculum support access to rigorous, meaningful instruction that reflects the student's cognitive, communicative, and functional needs.
+When implemented correctly, specially designed instruction (SDI) and a significantly modified curriculum together support access to rigorous, meaningful instruction that reflects the student's cognitive, communicative, and functional needs while maintaining alignment with the broader curriculum.

 In recent years, the number of students placed in Cluster programs has increased significantly.
 Not all of these placements have been aligned with the individualized learning needs and instructional profiles of students.
-Too often, students are placed in more restrictive settings due to factors such as staffing challenges, scheduling constraints, or behavioral concerns that could otherwise be addressed in less restrictive environments.
+Too often, students are placed in more restrictive settings due to factors such as scheduling constraints or behavioral concerns that could otherwise be addressed in less restrictive environments.
 This trend has expanded the use of Cluster programming beyond its original intent.